OpalIrene/Project_DSCourses23/README.md

 ```
 # Introduction

 The project answers a question about lending in Oklahoma; does mortgage lending differ among race or gender?
 The difference in difference analysis looks at data before and after the COVID 19 pandemic.
 Using linear regression the data-set is analyzed to reveal differences.
 Goal is to see if same effects in terms of LTV and note rate percent echo in Oklahoma mortgages as in previous findings.
-Then wanted to do difference in difference analysis to see if COVID-19 affected mortgage lending.
+The second part is a difference in difference analysis to see if COVID-19 affected mortgage lending.

 # Study 1
 Study 1: According to Bartlett, Morse, and Stanton (2021), the median loan-to-value (LTV) ratio for Black borrowers with mortgage debt in the SCF+ in 2016 was roughly 66, compared to 52 for White borrowers.